List of A Nightmare on Elm Street characters: Nancy Thompson

 Nancy and her friends are targeted by Freddy Krueger in nightmares about a disfigured, threatening man.
 After the death of her best friend Tina, Nancy suspects that the dreams are real; when she learns who Krueger was and realizes that he is seeking revenge against the people who killed him by murdering their children, she searches for ways to defeat him.
 After he kills Glen, Nancy tries to bring Krueger into the real world to defeat him herself.

 In A Nightmare on Elm Street 3 she is an intern specializing in nightmare disorders at the Westin Hills hospital, helping children who are dreaming of Freddy Krueger.
-With the children, she apparently defeat Freddy; however, he uses the guise of her father to get near her and stabs her in the abdomen.
+With the children, she apparently defeats Freddy; however, he uses the guise of her father to get near her and stabs her in the abdomen.
 Before Nancy dies, she stops Krueger from killing Kristen by stabbing him with his own glove.

 As Heather Langenkamp, she is a main character in Wes Craven's New Nightmare because the film overlaps reality.
 At the end, she finally destroys Freddy.
 Heather then finds a copy of the film's screenplay, with thanks from Wes for defeating Freddy and playing Nancy one last time.
 Nancy appears as a spirit in the comic-book crossover Freddy vs. Jason vs. Ash: The Nightmare Warriors, where she helps Neil Gordon use the Necronomicon to cast Freddy into hell.